 About the award

-Continuing Studies at UVic offers the Certificate in Indigenous Language Revitalization (CILR) Award.
-The award was made possible through the generosity of anonymous donors and will contribute to ensuring the CILR program is accessible to more learners to support their educational path and the language revitalization needs of their community.
+Continuing Studies at UVic is pleased to offer the Certificate in Indigenous Language Revitalization (CILR) Award made possible through the generosity of an anonymous donor to support Indigenous learners meeting their educational goals.

 - Travel to attend and participate in CILR course offerings

-- Expenses such as food, accommodation, childcare, course supplies and other unforeseen expenses
+- Expenses such as food, accommodation, childcare, or course supplies

 - Tuition to attend CILR courses